 Topics.
-This historical marker is listed in these topic lists: Architecture • Industry & Commerce • Settlements & Settlers • Women.
+This historical marker is listed in these topic lists: Charity & Public Work • Entertainment • Parks & Recreational Areas • Women.

 Location.
-39° 17.084′ N, 119° 50.47′ W. Marker is in New Washoe City, Nevada, in Washoe County.
+39° 17.083′ N, 119° 50.47′ W. Marker is in New Washoe City, Nevada, in Washoe County.
 Marker can be reached from Bowers Mansion Road (Alternate U.S. 395) 5.8 miles north of Eastlake Boulevard, on the left when traveling north.
-Marker is Touch for map.
+Marker is located in Bowers Mansion Regional Park, on the north side of the mansion, near the parking lot.
+Touch for map.
 Marker is at or near this postal address: 4005 Bowers Mansion Road, Washoe Valley NV 89704, United States of America.
 Touch for directions.